 Drivers

-Ormed ships first‑party driver adapters for SQLite, PostgreSQL, and MySQL/MariaDB.
+Ormed ships first-party driver adapters for SQLite, PostgreSQL, MySQL/MariaDB, and Cloudflare D1.

 Drivers are distributed as separate packages (e.g. ormed_sqlite).
 The core ormed package depends only on the DriverAdapter interface.